premnathmsc/premnathmsc/README.md

-- 👋 Hi, I’m Premnath Murugesan - Product Architect (DCKAP)
+- 👋 Hi, I’m Premnath Murugesan - Senior Product Architect (DCKAP)

 - 👀 9+ Years of Experience and Resourceful Solutions Development experience in all phases of software development projects in planning, analysis, design, development, and implementation of web applications using PHP-MYSQL related technologies.